WHAT IS BRAIN HEALTH?

 Our brains age along with the rest of our bodies, and our abilities naturally change with age.
 This aging process is different from the disease process associated with a diagnosis of Alzheimer’s.
 Alzheimer’s disease is not a part of normal aging.

-According to the Alzheimer’s Association (alz.org), Alzheimer’s is a chronic and progressive disease, with symptoms of memory loss and impaired mental and physical capacity worsening over time.
+Alzheimer’s is a chronic and progressive disease, with symptoms of memory loss and impaired mental and physical capacity worsening over time.
 In its early stages, memory loss is mild, but with late-stage Alzheimer's, individuals lose the ability to carry on a conversation, take care of daily living tasks, and respond to their environment.
-Know the 10 signs to address early and get help
+Know the 10 early signs and symptoms of Alzheimer's

 Numerous studies have found that people with diabetes, especially type 2 diabetes, have a lower level of cognitive function and are at a higher risk for dementia than individuals without diabetes.
 According to the Alzheimer’s Association, there is evidence that a healthy lifestyle that reduces risk from heart disease and diabetes may also help prevent Alzheimer’s disease.

 Behaviors such as healthy eating, exercise, and stress management may help to protect the brain like they do the heart.
+Diets that focus on green leafy and other vegetables, nuts, fruits (especially berries), legumes and fish may reduce your risk.
+Options include the Mediterranean diet, DASH diet (Dietary Approaches to Stop Hypertension) and the newer MIND diet (Mediterranean DASH Intervention for Neurogenerative Delay).
 Sound nutrition and regular physical activity helps maintain a healthy weight, and reduce the risk of chronic diseases such as diabetes and high blood pressure.